 Golden 1 started with a group of 11 California State employees in 1933 and a vision.
-This vision included the philosophy of “people helping people” , which is the standard for Credit Unions.
-They have a strong desire to make high-quality products and services available to others’ all while strengthening their community.
-Golden 1 is California’s leading financial cooperative and the sixth largest credit union in the U.S. With over $9 billion in assets and 700,000 members, Golden 1 has over 80 branches and 240 ATM locations.
-Our credit union is member-owned and offers a wide range of low-to-no fee financial products and services that offer higher yields on savings, lower rates on loans, and unmatched member service.
+This vision included the philosophy of “people helping people” which is the standard for many other credit unions.
+They have a strong desire to make high-quality products and services available to others all while strengthening their community.
+Golden 1 is California’s leading financial cooperative and the sixth largest credit union in the U.S. with over $9 billion in assets and 700,000 members.
+Golden 1 has about 80 branches and 30,000 ATM locations.
+Golden 1 is member-owned and offers a wide range of low-to-no fee financial products and services that offer higher yields on savings, lower rates on loans, and unmatched member service.
 Member deposits are federally insured by the National Credit Union Administration.

-They offer loan rates on cars and homes that are comparable with other Credit Unions, with rates for cars starting around 2.7%, and as low as 3.25% for home loans.
-Their free checking really is free without any hidden fees, and you will have access to 240 ATMs.
-Their savings account have a .15% APY with a minimum balance of $100, and their free basic checking also comes with the following:
+They offer loan rates on cars that are comparable with other credit unions, with rates for cars starting around 2.79%.
+Their free checking really is free without any hidden fees, and you will have access to 30,000 ATMs.
+Their savings account have a .20% APY with a minimum balance of $100, and their free basic checking also comes with the following:

-They do not offer dividends on a basic Free Checking account while many Credit Unions on average offer a small APY OF AT LEAST .10% on free checking.
+They do not offer dividends on a basic free checking account while many credit unions on average offer a small APY of at least .10% on free checking.
 Also, their rates for their premium checking and money market accounts are less than desirable.
-You will still get some perks with their basic savings account APY at .15% but don't count on your money growing very quickly.
-Even then, signing up for a Premium account or a Money Market account will not get you many financial gains either.
-Not even with a Savings Certificate.
-Their rates for premium accounts, money market accounts and Savings Certificates compared to other Credit Unions is on the lower end and rate increases are tiered based off of the minimal amount in the account which is also has a higher requirement than most banks.
-Their Savings Certificates remain at .30% and doesn’t reach the next tier till you have invested over $100,000 for a tiny .05% increase.
+You will still get some perks with their basic savings account APY at .20% but don't count on your money growing very quickly.
+Even then, signing up for a premium account or a money market account will not get you many financial gains either.
+Not even with a savings certificate.
+Their rates for premium accounts, money market accounts and savings certificates compared to other credit unions is on the lower end and rate increases are tiered based off of the minimal amount in the account which is also has a higher requirement than most banks.

 Lastly, their options for credit cards are extremely limited.
 They offer one type of card, but they do allow for customers to choose what option they want with their card, but it looks like one card isn't good for multiple benefits.